St. Albans, VT 05488

 There is no ferry service to the island and visitors must make their own arrangements.
 There are no docks; visitors must either beach their boat or anchor off.
 The beach tends to be fairly rocky, except for a point along the east shore, from which the walk to campsites is between one-quarter and three-quarters of a mile.
 There are two water taxi options, with USCG-licensed captains, operating from Grand Isle County.
 The state does not necessarily endorse nor recommend either, and rates vary by group size and pickup location.
 The water taxi services are:

 Woods Island is a “remote area” campground.
 Remote area campsites, while beautiful, are not for everybody.
 Sanitary facilities are minimal, and there is no potable water supply.
-Each campsite does have a fire ring and a nearby composting toilet.
+Be prepared to carry in and carry out all items including trash.
+Each campsite has a fire ring and a nearby composting toilet.
 The island’s five campsites are situated around the two-mile shoreline, and are connected by a trail system.
 This gives you great privacy, but it also means you’re going to have to walk and carry your own gear from wherever you come ashore.

 Camping is by reservation only on designated sites.
 Reservations (2-night minimum) can be made online or through the reservation call center (1-888-409-7579) up to 11 months in advance.
 Maximum eight (8) persons per site; fourteen (14) night maximum stay.
 Fires are permitted in designated fire rings only.

 Parking: Kill Kare State Park is the best place to park and get directions for boating to Woods Island, Knight Island or Burton Island.